YaoChengLab/StomaVision/TRAIN.md

 ## Step 3: Convert from Detectron2 JSON to Yolov7 compatible

-We currently prepare two scripts under the `util` folder for users to prepare dataset and convert annotations to YOLOv7 compatible format.
+We currently prepare two scripts under the `utils` folder for users to prepare dataset and convert annotations to YOLOv7 compatible format.

 ### 3-1.
 Convert from Detectron2 datasets